 (min age: 3rd grade) We aren’t just talking chickens and turkeys here!
-In this hands on lesson, students will not only get to meet the chickens and turkeys that we have here.
-They will also meet all the rare birds that we rotate in and out of the farm each week.
+In this hands-on lesson, students will not only get to meet the chickens and turkeys that we have here, they will also meet all the rare birds that we rotate in and out of the farm each week.
 Rolling pigeons, Indian runner ducks, and the majestic peacock are just a few of the birds that come to visit.
 We even have a small hatchery on site so you can see what goes into the egg laying process!

 History of Grains

 (min age: 3rd grade) Do you know how important grains are?
 Could you tell the difference barley, brown rice and buckwheat?
-Grains have played an important role in human civilization and we use this class to learn about how they have grown alongside humans, what they are used for, and how to tell them apart.
+Grains have played an important role in human civilization, and we use this class to learn about how they have grown alongside humans, what they are used for, and how to tell them apart.

-Milk, Cheese & Wool
+Milk, Cheese & Butter